 Why become an electrician

-Choosing a career as an electrician opens a range of career and specialty paths from being self-employed or as part of a larger business.
-What’s more, within the electrical industry many electricians' select a specialty that they focus on whether it is building and construction, green energy/solar, automation, manufacturing, mining, energy or water supply industries.
+Becoming an electrician opens so many opportunities and specialty paths that lead to a life-long rewarding career.
+Positions and opportunities range from being part of a business at a trade level through to middle management, engineering roles or owning and running your own business.
+What’s more, within the electrical industry many electricians select a specialty that they focus on whether it is building and construction, green energy/solar, automation, manufacturing, mining, energy or water supply industries.

 Being an electrician offers mental skills such as interpreting electrical or electronic drawings and determining wiring layouts in addition to the obvious physical skills including use of various sophisticated equipment and electrical projects.